hanson-hschang/COBRA/README.md

 ### Check type-hinting

-A static type checker for Python, [`mypy`](https://mypy-lang.org/), is used to checks standard Python programs.
+A static type checker for Python, [`mypy`](https://mypy-lang.org/), is used to check standard Python programs.

 ```sh
 make mypy